XimeraProject/ximeraLatex/README.md

 and move ximeraLatex to `~/texmf/tex/latex/`.
 This will allow all of your documents to find ximera.cls

+#### For Mac

+Create the directory structure:

+`~/Library/texmf/tex/latex/`

+and move ximeraLatex to `~/Library/texmf/tex/latex/`.
+This will allow all of your documents to find ximera.cls

 ### Check the ximeraLatex directory